 - inappropriate review behavior (e.g., the AE or a reviewer contacts the author(s) about the paper outside of the review system; the AE or a reviewer exerts personal pressure on authors)

-Please note that decisions are very rarely overturned.
-Appeals will be considered by the editorial team as a whole and may take six to eight weeks to reply.
+Note that decisions are very rarely overturned.
+Appeals will be considered by the editorial team as a whole and may take up to eight weeks to receive a reply.

 If you have any questions, contact the editorial office.